DuyguTuncer/chops-assignment/README.md

 10)Function returns to the JoinedArray, to render the final result.

 11)Unit test, Jest is applied with different scenerios during the process, and after the function is finalized.

+12)JS implementations and unit tests are completed on 11th Step.
+New Github branch named duyguTS is created in order to integrage typeScript to the assignment.
+From this step on, all commits has been made to the new branch.

+13)Type annotations are added to the funtion arguments, different scenerios are tested.